nycmeshnet/docs/content/hardware/ethernet.md

 ---
 title: "Ethernet"
 ---

-For a rooftop install you need outdoor cable.
-We use Ubiquiti ToughCable Pro.
-Indoor cable is not UV resistant and will decay after a few months of sunlight.
+You must use black outdoor cable outside.
+Indoor cable will last about 6 months outside due to UV damage.
+We mostly use Ubiquiti ToughCable Pro CAT5.

 There is one commonly used standard for crimping ethernet: T-568B. (oO-gB-bG-brBR)